 [Section 17D inserted by No. 4 of 2002 s.
 11.]

-18. Matters which may be considered in refusing the grant or renewal of an authorisation
+18. Grounds for refusing to grant or renew authorisation

 (1) The Commissioner may refuse an application by a person, or persons constituting a firm, for the grant or renewal of an authorisation, if, in the opinion of the Commissioner, there is any ground on which an allegation could be made under section 20(1) —